alexnguyennz/alexnguyen.co.nz/src/content/notes/astro.md

 title: All About Astro
 ---

-<p class="mt-0">I've recently fallen in love with <a
+<p class="mt-0"><a
   href="https://astro.build"
   target="_blank"
-  rel="noreferrer noopener nofollow">Astro <span>↗</span></a> for building websites.
-It has a great developer experience, features, community, and frequent updates.
+  rel="noreferrer noopener nofollow">Astro <span>↗</span></a> has recently become my favourite framework for building websites.
+It has a great developer experience, features, community, and it's frequently updated.
 </p>

 <p>These are some findings or quirks I've noted when using it.
 These may be things I've missed in the documentation, something I've done incorrectly (very likely), or an actual issue/bug (less likely).</p>